aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 OpenSearch automatically resumes regular backup operations.

 ## Error handling

+During the migration process, you can encounter issues such as:

 - **Validation errors**: Ensure that inputs like `snapshot_name`, `base_path`, and URLs are properly formatted.